BiomedSciAI/.github/README.md

-# BiomedSci AI organization
+# BiomedSciAI
 ## 🙋‍♀️ What is BiomedSciAI?

 Our mission is to accelerate scientific discovery in Biomedical Sciences through a variety of tools that can help scientists do their research quicker and more effectively.

-Whether you use population-scale data like EHRs, subcellullar-scale data like spatially resolved omics, or a combination of various modalities, we host tools that will help you make the most out of the data.
+Whether you use population-scale data like EHRs, subcellullar-scale data like spatially resolved omics, or a combination of various modalities, we host tools that will help you make the most out of it.

 ## 🌈 How can I get involved?